 The first jargon here is called ASCII.
 Simply put, ASCII is the purest form of computer text.
 ASCII is the type of language used by most of these computerized online readers.
 This means that no matter how you embellish your application with fancy font and bold or italics, it will always appear as plain text.
 One trick to check how your text will look like once you pass it: Copy-paste them from Word to Notepad.

 Now you got the concept, remember that you have to be careful with using tabs and paragraph alignment.
 The ASCII cannot read those settings and your text might turn into an alien box language you can’t understand in the notepad.
 So make sure that you remove unreadable elements first.
 Delete tabs, symbols and special characters.
 Justify alignment.
 Remove bullets and replace them with asterisks.
 All set?
-Now you’re ready to copy paste.
+Now you’re ready to copy-paste.

 Applying with an e-resume that can both pass computers and impress humans is not impossible as you thought.
 Using plain text is a reminder that the content is always more important than the layout and formatting of your application paper.
 Start writing purely, mean every word, and without even being aware of it, you have already written your perfect electronic application document.
 Know what obstacles to remove in your professional resume and successfully land a job interview in no time.